ljdrg/ljdrg.github.io/pages/terminal_git_operations.md

 It’s easiest to interact with Git via `Bash`; the Unix command processor.
 For Windows users there is a Windows Subsystem for Linux (WSL) with which you can install a Linux distribution (e.g., Ubuntu).
 WSL enables you to use the Linux Operating System of your choice via the command line.
 For details on how to install Linux on Windows see the [Windows documentation](https://docs.microsoft.com/en-us/windows/wsl/install).

-You can use Git directly via your terminal (Bash, Powershell), or an IDE.
-For example, in [VSCode](https://code.visualstudio.com/Download):

-- Navigate to the “terminal” tab (see below),
-- click on the arrow next to the plus sign.

-A list of various terminals will open, select “Git Bash”.

-![terminal.PNG](..\assets\images\terminal.PNG)

-> This needs some description of how to set git up in VSCode via a plug-in rather than terminal too.

 ## Installing Git

-If you want to install Git separate from your IDE, go to this website [Git download](https://git-scm.com/downloads) and choose the correct version for your operating system (Linux/Unix if you are using WSL).
+To install Git go to this website [Git download](https://git-scm.com/downloads) and choose the correct version for your operating system (Linux/Unix if you are using WSL).
 After the download is completed, open the file and follow the instructions.
 For a detailed guide on the settings see: [Git installation guide](https://www.geeksforgeeks.org/how-to-install-git-on-windows-command-line/).

+You can use Git directly via your terminal (Bash, Powershell), or an IDE, for example, [VSCode](https://code.visualstudio.com/Download).
+Visual Studio Code (VSCode) is a code editor to develop, run and debug code.

+To enable Git in VS Code on Windows:

+- Go to 'File' > 'Preferences'
+- Go to 'Settings'
+- Type 'Git: Enabled' in the search bar
+- Make sure that the box is ticked

+To enable Git in VS Code on Mac:

+- Got to 'Code' > 'Preferences'
+- Go to 'Settings'
+- Type 'Git: Enabled' in the search bar
+- Make sure that the box is ticked

+To configure your Git Login, we will need to set your username and email address in Git.
+To do so, open the terminal:

+- Navigate to the 'terminal' tab (see below),
+- click on the arrow next to the plus sign.

+A list of various terminals will open, select 'Git Bash'.

+![terminal.PNG](..\assets\images\terminal.PNG)

+Set your commit email address in Git: `git config --global user.name "yourusername"`

+Set your username in Git: `git config --global user.email "email@youremail.com"`

 Great!
 Now we can start with the actual Git commands.